Kagebounshin/game-rating-site/README.md

         - When I enter the site, first thing I see is a header with some explaining text underneath.
 Wich explains the soul purpose for this page.
         If thats not enough I find an about section abit further down the home page.
     2. I would like to easily navigate my way through the site.
         - I can easily navigate between the pages at the top of the site using the navbar.
-When shown on small & medium devieces the navbar collapses into a burger menu, wich when pressed appears to the left of the screen.
+When shown on small & medium devieces the navbar collapses into a burger menu, wich when clicked appears to the left of the screen.
     3. I want the registration process to be smooth and availible.
         - When I enter the site, just below the header there is a "Sign Up" button, I click that button an it takes me to the sign up page.
 I click on the "Sign Up" button, the username input field tells me that a need to fill out that field first.
 So I choose a username that I know exists in the database.
-A message at the top of the page appears, saying that this username already exists.
+A message at the top of the page appears, saying that this "username already exists".
 So I enter a new username, using only four letters.
 The username input field tells me to match the requested format.
 So I choose another username with five letters and I click the "Sign Up" button.
 The password input field tells me that I need to fill in a password.
 So I enter a four letter password, the password input field tells me to match the requested format.
 So I enter my username and password correctly and I end up on my new profile page, greated with a message at the top of the page, saying that the registration was a success.
 -   #### Frequent User Goals

     1. I would like the login process to be a button click away.